bollu/bollu.github.io/README.md

   but close enough to the truth.

-# Spectral norm of Hermitian matrix equals largest eigenvalue (WIP)
+# Spectral norm of Hermitian matrix equals largest eigenvalue (TODO)

 Define $||A|| \equiv \max \{ ||Ax|| : ||x|| = 1 \}$.
 Let $A$ be
 hermitian.
 We wish to show that $||A||$ is equal to the largest eigenvalue.